vmyrgiotis/MDF_DALEC_GRASS/README.md

 ## Requirements

-1. A user account on the [Alaska Satellite Facility](https://asf.alaska.edu)
+1. A user account on the [Alaska Satellite Facility](https://asf.alaska.edu) portal
-2. A user account on the [European Centre for Medium-Range Weather Forecasts](https://www.ecmwf.int/en/forecasts/datasets)
+2. A user account on the [European Centre for Medium-Range Weather Forecasts](https://www.ecmwf.int/en/forecasts/datasets) portal
 3. A user account with [Amazon Web Services](https://digital-geography.com/accessing-landsat-and-sentinel-2-on-amazon-web-services/#.V3Lr1I68EfI) (if not accessing UK LAI data on datastore)
 4. The [Sentinel Application Platform](https://step.esa.int/main/download/snap-download/) should be installed on your system